Provider Datalab – Installation Guide

 Pin exact provider and function versions or digests in your GitOps source and upgrade them intentionally after validation.

 When Keycloak-managed access is used, the target realm is configured with EnvironmentConfig.data.iam.realm, and the provider-keycloak ProviderConfig must point at a reachable Keycloak instance with permissions to manage clients, groups, group memberships, roles, and protocol mappers in that realm.
 Users accessing a workspace do not necessarily have to exist in Keycloak when authentication is delegated to another platform component.
+Direct OIDC ingress integrations can still reuse the Datalab-generated Keycloak client because the composition includes redirect and web-origin entries for declared session hosts.

 Step 2 – Install the Configuration Package (after dependencies)